ankane/searchkick/README.md

 Movie.search("jurassic pa", fields: [:title], match: :word_start)
 ```

-Typically, you want to use a JavaScript library like [typeahead.js](https://twitter.github.io/typeahead.js/) or [jQuery UI](https://jqueryui.com/autocomplete/).
+Use a front-end library like [typeahead.js](https://twitter.github.io/typeahead.js/) to show the results.

 #### Here’s how to make it work with Rails